The basics first - Why do you have to conduct regulatory meetings?

 Scientific advice in different countries

 Does it work differently in different countries?
-The short answer is: yes and no. There are practical differences in the way national European authorities, EMA, FDA, PMDA (Japan) and other authorities hold their advisory meetings.
+The short answer is: both yes and no. There are practical differences in the way national European authorities, EMA, FDA, PMDA (Japan) and other authorities hold their advisory meetings.
 Indeed, we have had to adapt to new procedures because of the pandemic.
 Physical meetings have been replaced by digital, or even just written responses.
 Other differences include costs, timelines and the extent of background documentation that should be provided.

 Despite the differences, however, the challenges for those developing a medicine are more or less the same.
 Asking the right questions at the right time and having a well-founded, red thread in your argumentation are still the keys to successful regulatory meetings.